 I visited the exterior on a sunrise photography walk however it was still close in the early part of the morning.

-For some photography I suggest to stay on the coast side of the fort.
+For some photography, I suggest staying on the coast side of the fort.
 You can find some nice spots with the walls and sky reflection.
 Fishermen are also in the area, another great subject for few photos

-The clock tower is an historical site and landmark of Jaffna.
+The clock tower is a historical site and landmark of Jaffna.
 It was built almost 150 years ago in occasion of the Prince of Wales visit to Ceylon.

 It’s a busy site and sunrise is the only time when you will find the square almost empty.
 In my early bird photography walk I was almost on my own.

-I would not wake up just for this tower though, add some more juicy stuff as a walk around the fort and in the city center.
+I would not wake up just for this tower though, add some more juicy stuff as a walk around the fort and in the city centre.

 Nallur Kandaswamy Kovil is probably the most beautiful Hindu temple I have ever seen.
 And it will stay always in my eyes.

 Simply, because photography is not allowed inside the structure and my eyes “stored” all the possible images.
-And it’s a pity however I do fully understand the reasons.
-This temple is so beautiful that the energy you can feel around would be disturbed by the many people making photos and videos.
+And it’s a pity, however, I do fully understand the reasons.
+This temple is so beautiful that the energy you can feel around would be disturbed by the many people taking photos and videos.

 It was quite unassuming from outside however once I entered and I started the walk I definitely felt a connection with someone, I am not sure how to describe it.
 The silence was so “loud” inside the temple.

 Be aware that men need to take off the shirt.
-I tried to understand the reason of it but I am still uncertain on the real explanation, if there is a certain one (add a comment if you have more info).
+I tried to understand the reason for it but I am still uncertain on the real explanation, if there is one (add a comment if you have more info).

 One explanation mentions the fact that clothes wearing the upper part of the body may describe the social status of the men.
 Once removed, everyone looks similar, there are no more social classes.
 All the same in front of God.